 An out-of-pocket limit (OOPL) is a plan provision that limits a member’s cost sharing.
 The OOPL is the maximum amount that a member will pay for most in-network, covered services during a plan year (same as calendar year).

 The State and WPE (local government) programs have OOPLs in place that apply to certain medical and prescription drug out-of-pocket costs.
 The federal government also enforces maximum out-of-pocket (MOOP) limits that are much higher than the OOPLs of the State of Wisconsin and WPE Group Health Insurance Programs.
 For any essential health benefit costs that do not stop at the program OOPL, the federal MOOP provides a safety net that does not allow you to incur any out-of-pocket expenses more than $6,850 individual or $13,700 family.

 Note: For the State of Wisconsin Group Health Insurance Program, this only applies to Level 3 and Non-Preferred Level 4 prescription drugs.

 The medical deductible is $250 per individual and $500 per family for the It’s Your Choice Health Plan.
 Keep in mind that certain preventive services are covered at 100%.
 Office visit copayments and prescription drug costs are not subject to the deductible and do not apply towards meeting the deductible.

 Note: You can find complete deductible and benefit information for your plan online, under the Compare Benefits tab.

 These visits are not subject to the deductible, but any additional services you receive (e.g., lab work or testing) may be subject to the deductible and any applicable coinsurance.
-Remember that preventive services are 100% paid for by your health plan.

 No. There is no deductible associated with covered services under the Uniform Dental Benefit, including for the high deductible health plan (HDHP) option.